Southern California General & Cosmetic Dentistry

 Despite improvements in oral health and dental care, about 178 million people in the United States are missing at least one tooth.
 Cavities and gum disease are common causes of tooth loss.
-Ryan Fait, DDS of Southern California General & Cosmetic Dentistry in in Long Beach, California, offers gentle, professional teeth cleaning to help prevent cavities and gum disease.
+Ryan Fait, DDS of Southern California General & Cosmetic Dentistry in in Long Beach and Avalon, California, offers gentle, professional teeth cleaning to help prevent cavities and gum disease.
 To schedule your teeth cleaning appointment, call the office or book online today.

 Professional teeth cleaning is a preventive oral health service that supports your daily at-home oral hygiene routine.
 Regular tooth brushing and flossing removes food debris and bacteria and keeps your teeth and gums healthy.